 In this age of idealistic social media obsession and positivity memes, the lack of compassion, especially from female journalists was unnerving.
 Nell McCafferty was one of the few who displayed some empathy towards the embryo.

 That’s not to say, the No side didn’t make mistakes.
 The posters were too much, and the fact that many campaigners are Catholic worked against them.
+Whatever about the obsessive fruits going around with fake plastic foetuses.

 But then again, as we officially release ourselves from the shackles of the church in front of a global audience, it’s easy to forget how Irish people let priests control their lives.